confianceai/Challenge-Welding-Starter-Kit/docs/Dataset_description.md

 ## Dataset metadescriptoin

-All datasets accessible in the challenge are described with a parquet file containing the metadescription of a sample A parquet file is a format  representing a dataframe.
-For each sample the following fields are acessible :
+A dataset available in this challenge is described using a Parquet file containing metadata for all samples within the dataset.
+A Parquet file represents a dataframe.
+For each sample, the following fields are available:

 | **Field**             | **Description** |
 |----------------------|----------------|